bbfrederick/rapidtide/INSTALL.rst

                 --passes 3

-To run a GUI application, you need to disable x security on your host (see comment about this above):
+To run a GUI application, you need to disable X security on your host (see comment about this above):

 ::